kthorp/pyfao56/README.md

 * Instantiate a SoilProfile class: `sol = fao.SoilProfile()`
 * To load data from a file: `sol.loadfile('myfilename.sol')`
 * To write data to a file: `sol.savefile('myfilename.sol')`
-* Instantiate a Model class with stratified soil layer data (provide starting yyyy-ddd, ending yyyy-ddd, and classes for Parameters, Weather, Irrigation, and SoilProfile): `mdl = fao.Model('2019-108','2019-274', par, wth, irr, sol=sol)`
+* Instantiate a Model class with stratified soil layer data (provide starting yyyy-ddd, ending yyyy-ddd, and classes for Parameters, Weather, Irrigation, and SoilProfile): `mdl = fao.Model('2019-108','2019-274', par, wth, irr=irr, sol=sol)`
 * To run the model: `mdl.run()`

 An example of the soil file format is [here](https://github.com/kthorp/pyfao56/tree/main/tests/test5/E12FF2022.sol).

 Users can customize loading of soil profile data with sol.customload().
 The example_soil.py module in the custom subpackage provides an example for developing a custom soil data class that inherits from SoilProfile and overrides its customload() function.

+### Run the daily soil water balance model with autoirrigation (optional)
+* Instantiate an AutoIrrigate class: `airr = fao.AutoIrrigate()`
+* Add one (or more) autoirrigation parameter set(s): `airr.addset('2018-108','2018-250',mad=0.4)`
+* Instantiate a Model class with autoirrigation enabled: `mdl = fao.Model('2018-108','2018-303', par, wth, autoirr=airr)`
+* To run the model: `mdl.run()`

+There are currently 25 parameters that can be used to customize the autoirrigation computation.
+The autoirrigation parameters are described in the comments of the [autoirrigate.py module](https://github.com/kthorp/pyfao56/tree/main/src/pyfao56/autoirrigate.py).
+Furthermore, the [cotton2018.py module](https://github.com/kthorp/pyfao56/tree/main/tests/test9/cotton2018.py) in [test9](https://github.com/kthorp/pyfao56/tree/main/tests/test9/) provides many examples of various ways to implement the autoirrigation method.

 ### Update basal crop coefficients (Kcb), crop height (h), or crop cover (fc) (optional)
 * Instantiate an Update class: `upd = fao.Update()`
 * To load data from a file: `upd.loadfile('myfilename.upd')`
 * To write data to a file: `upd.savefile('myfilename.upd')`
-* Instantiate a model class with updating (provide starting yyyy-ddd, ending yyyy-ddd, and classes for Parameters, Weather, Irrigation, and Updates): `mdl = fao.Model('2019-108','2019-274', par, wth, irr, upd=upd)`
+* Instantiate a model class with updating (provide starting yyyy-ddd, ending yyyy-ddd, and classes for Parameters, Weather, Irrigation, and Updates): `mdl = fao.Model('2019-108','2019-274', par, wth, irr=irr, upd=upd)`
 * To run the model: `mdl.run()`

 An example of the update file format is [here](https://github.com/kthorp/pyfao56/tree/main/tests/test3/cotton2019.upd).